 |- max_windows = 5

-Note that any forward slash characters (/) in your setting name other than those that delineate the scope and qualifier will be treated as subnodes of the qualifier.
+Any forward slash characters (/) in your setting name other than those characters that delineate the scope and qualifier are treated as subnodes of the qualifier.
 If your intent is to have a literal forward slash characters (/) in the setting name, you need to use two forward slash characters ) instead.